kryptokrona/kryptokrona-docs/docs/guides/wallets/Making-a-Paper-Wallet.md

 - After you're done mashing your keyboard, press `Generate Wallet`

-- The letters and numbers in the green box, starting with `TRTL`, is your public address.
+- The letters and numbers in the green box, starting with `SEKR`, is your public address.
 You can share it freely.
-We recommend [registering it with trtlbot++](../Using-trtlbot-plus-plus#registering-your-wallet) in the [Discord server](http://chat.turtlecoin.lol/) so that you can access it easily(you can also get tips!).

 - Save the `Seed Phrase`, the 25 words in the red box, safely.
 **DO NOT SHARE IT WITH ANYONE**.